mvinay/decision-tree/README.md

 # decision-tree
-Implementation of a classifier using decision tree written using Java 8.
+Java 8 implementation of a classifier using decision tree.